microbiome/course_2021_radboud/abundance.md

 columns, and store individual p-values to a vector.
 Then we create a data frame from collected data.

-Does Wilcoxon test only for columns that contain abundances, not for column that contain patient status.
+Code below does the Wilcoxon test only for columns that contain abundances, not for column that contain patient status.

     colnames <- names(abundance_analysis_data[, !names(abundance_analysis_data) %in% "patient_status"])